Unfair dismissal

 The next question to consider is whether the reason for the dismissal is potentially fair.
 Potentially fair reasons to dismiss someone include:

-- Some other substantial reason (SOSR) capable of justifying the dismissal: this can include things like a restructure of the workplace or the need to protect the employer’s reputation.
+- Some other substantial reason (SOSR) capable of justifying the dismissal: this can include things like a restructure of the workplace, dismissal of an employee on a fixed term contract who was covering a maternity leave or the need to protect the employer’s reputation.

 Fair procedure for the dismissal

-If the reason for the dismissal was one of the five potentially fair ones above, the next issue to consider is whether in that particular situation, it was fair for the employer to dismiss the person.
+If the reason for the dismissal was one of the five potentially fair ones above, the next issue to consider is whether in that particular situation, it was fair for the employer to dismiss the employee and whether they followed a fair procedure.

 The employment tribunal will determine the reasons for the employee’s dismissal: the tribunal may decide that the reason for dismissal is different from the reason put forward by the employer.
 It is worth considering whether you agree with the reason for dismissal put forward by your employer.

-If the dismissal was because of the employee’s conduct (poor performance or misconduct) then deciding if the dismissal was fair entails looking at factors such as whether the employer used a fair disciplinary and performance management procedure in sacking the person.
-At the minimum, the ACAS Code of Practice on Discipline and Grievance (the “ACAS Code“) should be followed.
+If the dismissal was because of the employee’s conduct (poor performance or misconduct) then deciding if the dismissal was fair involves looking at factors such as whether the employer used a fair disciplinary and performance management procedure in sacking the person.
+As a minimum, the ACAS Code of Practice on Discipline and Grievances (the “ACAS Code“) should be followed.

 If the employer has asserted conduct as the reason for dismissal, the tribunal will consider whether the employer (a) genuinely believed that the employee was guilty of that misconduct; (b) had reasonable grounds to believe that they were guilty (did they have evidence?); and (c) carried out a reasonable investigation.